sanatanonline/compscix-433-assignments/README.md

 Welcome

-This file introduces you to compscix-433-assignments.
+This file introduces you to compscix-433-assignments, homeworks, midterm anf final projects.
 It has two parts.

 ### COMPSCI X433.3 - Python for Data Analysis and Scientific Computing